 Officers: President: Gary Fox; Vice President: vacant; Secretary: Jan Handley; Treasurer: Terrie Jo Fox; Directors: Ralph Schmude, Al St. Germain, Frank Taylor, Penrod Turk, Jeanné Willerth and Past Presidents.
-Chairpersons: Wings Program : Penrod Turk; Safety: Chris St. Germain; Membership: Open; Meeting Arrangements: Terrie Jo Fox; Temporary Editor: Penrod Turk
+Chairpersons: Wings Program : open; Safety: Chris St. Germain; Membership: open; Meeting Arrangements: Terrie Jo Fox; Editor: Al St. Germain

 MPA CHAPTER BOARD MEETINGS - All chapter members are invited to attend board meetings.
 They are normally held on the first Tuesday of the month, excluding holidays, at Executive Beechcraft, Downtown Airport, at 7 PM.
 We always welcome your advice and assistance, and the coffee pot is on!